adamzvolanek/DevRackDocs/installs/tools.md

 # Tools

-This page covers the setup of tools used on the Alexandria server.
+This page covers the setup of tools & plugins used on the Alexandria server.

 # Plugins